paveljurca/fix/README.md

 **Issue:**

-Windows Server 2012 does not work with [MMS protocol](https://msdn.microsoft.com/en-us/library/cc239490.aspx) [anymore](https://docs.microsoft.com/en-us/iis/media/windows-media-services/windows-media-server-or-web-server) and following Mediasite content server cannot be made running.
+Windows Server 2012 is not in a support of [MMS](https://msdn.microsoft.com/en-us/library/cc239490.aspx) [anymore](https://docs.microsoft.com/en-us/iis/media/windows-media-services/windows-media-server-or-web-server) and following Mediasite content server cannot be made running.

 **Why is it an issue?**